 Know too that the frying pan you see in the photos has a rather thin bottom (bought online; quite cheap).
 That’s why I cooked the chicken fillets over medium-high heat.
 Had I used the cast iron pan, I would have done the cooking over high heat.
 So, depending on your cookware, adjust the temperature accordingly.
 You DO NOT, however, want to cook this dish over low heat.

 Honey Lemon Ginger Chicken

-Heat a non-stick frying pan.
 Arrange the chicken thigh fillets in a single layer, skin side down.
-Cook over high heat until the skins render fat and turns golden brown.
+Cook over medium-high heat until the skins render fat and turn golden brown.

 Flip the chicken fillets over and cook until the underside starts to brown too.